JAC Refine M5: First generation (2002–2015)

-The first generation Refine M5 MPV started out as a rebadged first generation Hyundai Starex due to the joint venture between Hyundai and JAC Motors with JAC building rebadged Hyundai Starexs under license in March 2002.
+The first generation Refine M5 MPV started out as a rebadged first generation Hyundai Starex. which, in turn; is a rebadged and license-built fourth generation Mitsubishi Delica due to the joint venture between Hyundai and JAC Motors with JAC building rebadged Hyundai Starexs under license in March 2002.
 The original name at launch was simply JAC Refine, later, the model was renamed to Refine M5 as a car of the luxury Refine series of JAC Motors.

 As of 2013, the Refine MPV is offered in three trim levels, from low to high is the Chuansuo, Xianghe, and M5 series.
 The M5 is the top of the trim model and was developed as the second generation Refine, with the name later being officially the Refine M5.

 The Refine MPV is offered with several engine options.
 A 2.0 liter HFC4GA3-1B inline-4 16V DOHC engine mated to either a 4-speed automatic transmission or a 5-speed manual transmission.
-A 2.4 liter HFC4GA1-B inline-4 16V DOHC engine mated to a 5-speed manual transmission.
-A 2.0 liter HFC4GA3-B inline-4 16V DOHC engine mated to a 5-speed manual transmission.
-A 2.0 liter HFC4GA1-2B inline-4 16V DOHC engine mated to a 5-speed manual transmission.
-A 2.8 liter HFC4DA1-2B1 inline-4 8V SOHC diesel engine mated to a 5-speed manual transmission.
+A 2.4-liter HFC4GA1-B inline-4 16V DOHC engine mated to a 5-speed manual transmission.
+A 2.0-liter HFC4GA3-B inline-4 16V DOHC engine mated to a 5-speed manual transmission.
+A 2.0-liter HFC4GA1-2B inline-4 16V DOHC engine mated to a 5-speed manual transmission.
+A 2.8-liter HFC4DA1-2B1 inline-4 8V SOHC diesel engine mated to a 5-speed manual transmission.